Journal Information

 Results

-We studied 296 patients of 45±10 years old, of whom 28% were women, and a BMI of 30.3±5.3kg/m2.
+We studied 296 patients of age 45±10 years old, of whom 28% were women, and with a BMI of 30.3±5.3kg/m2.
 Overall, 245 had OSA and 51 were healthy controls.
 After controlling for confounding variables higher ΔHR but not HB, was associated with higher CIMT (p=0.006) and higher time spent with oxygen saturation below 90% (T90) was associated with an increase in carotid atheroma plaques (p=0.032).
 When stratifying OSA based on HB tertiles, we observed that within tertile 2 of HB, an increase in ΔHR was associated with larger CIMT (p=0.017).

 Conclusion